4W4I5/Semester-4-Notes/CLC/Finals Prep/CLC Finals Quick Notes.md

 	- Change to diff types or scale capacity
 	- Snapshots allows to revert back in time
 		- Can be stored locally, on a EBS or on a S3 Bucket but generally stored in S3
+- Features
+	- Snapshots
+		- Point-in-time images
+		- Recreate a new volume at any time
+		- Added cost of Amazon EBS snapshots to Amazon S3 is per GB-month of data stored
+	- Encryption
+		- Encrypted Amazon EBS volumes
+		- No additional cost
+	- Elasticity
+		- Increase capacity
+		- Change to different types
+	- Volumes
+		- Amazon EBS volumes persist independently from the instance
+		- All volume types are charged by the amount that is provisioned per month.
+	- IOPS (Input/Output Operations Per Second)
+		- General Purpose SSD: Charged by the amount that you provision in GB per month until storage is released
+		- Magnetic: Charged by the number of requests to the volum
+		- Provisioned IOPS SSD: Charged by the amount that you provision in IOPS (multiplied by the percentage of days that you provision for the month).
+	- Data transfer
+		- Inbound data transfer is free
+		- Outbound data transfer across Regions incurs charges
 - Pricing
 	- Volume
 		- Direct cost of storage provision in GB/Month until released